|The University of Adelaide||Home | Faculties & Divisions | Search|

 2012-present: Director, The Centre for Molecular Pathology, The University of Adelaide, South Australia.

 Professor McColl has made a number of important contributions in the area of the genetic and molecular control of cell migration.
 These include seminal observations relating to chemotactic factor receptor signal transduction, particularly cytokine- and chemokine-induced phosphorylation cascades and gene expression, the identification of chemokine receptor antagonists that regulate cell migration and the identification of chemokine receptors that are involved in pathologies such as autoimmune diseases and metastatic cancer.
+His laboratory home page can be found here.

 Professor McColl has received numerous awards and scholarships since commencing his Ph.D. studies in 1984, and is regularly invited to present his work at national and international conferences, at national and international institutions, and at pharmaceutical and biotechnological companies.
 He has supervised over 25 Honours students, 14 PhD students and 10 Post-Doctoral Fellows.
 Since 1989, at which time he took up his first academic appointment at Laval University in Quèbec, he has held over $20,000,000 in grants from peer-reviewed funding bodies in Australia, Canada and the USA.
 He has authored over 120 original articles in peer-reviewed journals and books since 1986.